astrealRBLX/Roactive/README.md

 Code snippets show casing various Roactive features can be found in the [examples](/examples) directory.

+## Installation

+You can install Roactive using [Wally](https://github.com/UpliftGames/wally) or by downloading the source and bringing it into your Rojo project.

 ## Understanding Reactivity

 Roactive state is *reactive*.
 What this means is it can have dependents that actively listen for state changes.
 When a state occurs all dependents will be signaled to update accordingly.